Feel the burn …

 Everything GPT-2: 2.
 Architecture In-Depth

 Everything GPT-2: 3.
 Tools

 All resources for articles in the series are centralized in this google drive folder.

 (Aside) Think this stuff is pretty tough?
 So did I!
-It took me about 14 hours of intensive studying across 2 days to get to about 80 percent and another month of working with it, rereading the papers and googling to get 15 percent more.
-The last five percent is for the PhDs.
+I spent about 14 hours spread out across across 2 days to understand about 80 percent of it, and another month of working with it, rereading the papers and googling to get 15 percent more.
+I think the last five percent is for PhDs.